kevinkjt2000/redhat-star-wars/README.md

 This is a project I wrote during a weekend to show that I know a few of the common technologies used in a role I interviewed for.
 Inside, one will find python3, docker, mysql, API calls to https://swapi.dev/, test coverage, and some other things that I found time for.

 ### Usage
 The main script for completing the assignment is `task_one.py`.
-It is responsible for storing raw API data from swapi into MySQL, and then printing JSON data of 15 random characters with the film titles that they participated in.
+It is responsible for taking JSON data from SWAPI then caching character names, film titles, and their relation into MySQL.
+This data is use to print JSON of 15 random characters with the film titles that they participated in.
 Here is the general shape of the output:

 ```
 $ make run